 Exposure and response prevention (ERP) therapy

 Exposure and response prevention (ERP) therapy, also sometimes known as exposure and ritual prevention or informally as “exposure therapy,” is a form of cognitive behavioral therapy (CBT) specially designed to treat all types of OCD.
-CBT is an umbrella term for various talk therapies based around the idea that the way you think, act, and feel are intertwined, and that negative thoughts and feelings can entrap you in a cycle.
+Decades of scientific research support ERP’s efficacy, with one study revealing that 80% of people with OCD see major improvements in their symptoms.

 Before the introduction of ERP as an OCD treatment in the 1960s, healthcare providers believed that OCD was untreatable.
 They found that people didn’t respond well to traditional psychotherapy, medication, or behavioral therapies like systemic desensitization or aversion therapy.
 Researchers later discovered that being gradually exposed to feared stimuli while refraining from engaging in compulsions—the basis of ERP—reduced OCD symptoms.
 Additional studies performed in outpatient and inpatient settings revealed that most patients experienced a significant improvement in symptoms maintained for up to two years post-treatment.